Chain of Log-Concave Markov Chains

-There is a significant body of work on sequential methods for sampling (rooted in annealing methods in optimization~\cite{kirkpatrick1983optimization}) which became popular in the MCMC literature due to Neal's seminar paper on annealed importance sampling~\cite{neal2001annealed}.
-Diffusion models~\cite{sohl2015deep} are a related class of sequential methods for generative modeling; there has been a resurgence of interests in these models due to their success in image generation tasks~\cite{ho2020denoising}.
-We would like to highlight that our \say{sequential} scheme has essentially no relation to earlier methods, signified from separate angles: \begin{itemize} \item Although we sample the conditional densities with Markov chains, we condition on all the previous samples that were generated.
-As a whole, our scheme is strictly \emph{non-Markovian}. \item In our sequential scheme, we are able to guarantee that we sample from (progressively more) \emph{log-concave} densities.
-To our knowledge, no other sequential sampling algorithms can make such guarantees. \item Lastly, compared to diffusion models, the noise level in our framework is held \emph{fixed}.
+There is a significant body of work on {\bf sequential} methods for sampling, rooted in annealing methods in optimization~\citep{kirkpatrick1983optimization}, which became popular in the MCMC literature due to Neal's seminal paper on annealed importance sampling~\citep{neal2001annealed}.
+Diffusion models~\citep{sohl2015deep, ho2020denoising} are a related class of sequential methods for generative modeling.
+Our sequential scheme is distinguished from earlier methods from separate angles: {\bf (I)} Although we sample the conditional densities with Markov chains, we condition on all the previous samples that were generated.
+As a whole, our scheme is strictly \emph{non-Markovian}. {\bf (II)} In our sequential scheme, we are able to guarantee that we sample from (progressively more) \emph{log-concave} densities.
+To our knowledge, no other sampling frameworks can make such guarantees. {\bf (III)} Compared to diffusion models, the noise level in our framework is held \emph{fixed}.
 This is an important feature of our sampling algorithm and it underlies many of its theoretical properties. {\bf (IV) } All prior sequential schemes rely on a noising/annealing \emph{schedule} which is hard to tune, and their performance is sensitive to the choice of the schedule~\citep{karras2022elucidating, syed2022non}.
 In contrast, our sequential scheme is free of scheduling and relies on only two parameters: the noise level $\sigma$ and the number of measurements $m$.